PAL

 Pseudo-Ptolemy

 A collection of instructions for crafting various talismans.
-The beginning of the text survives in two incomplete 12th- or 13th-century Judaeo-Arabic manuscripts mentioning neither Ptolemy’s name nor the work’s title.
-Their content matches talismans nos 1, 2, 3, 4, 5, 7, 6, and 9 in De imaginibus super facies signorum (Latin B.14), a collection of 46 talismans consistently attributed to Ptolemy in Latin manuscripts and evidently based on a lost Arabic text closely related to the Judaeo-Arabic manuscripts.
-This Arabic source text circulated under Ptolemy’s name by the early 12th century, as shown by a reference in Adelard of Bath’s Liber prestigiorum Thebidis (‘whatever talismans arise in each decan, which Ptolemy discussed’, cf. Bohak & Burnett, p.
+The beginning of the text survives in two incomplete twelfth- or thirteenth-century Judaeo-Arabic manuscripts mentioning neither Ptolemy’s name nor the work’s title.
+These fragments match talismans nos 1, 2, 3, 4, 5, 7, 6, and 9 in De imaginibus super facies signorum (Latin B.14), a collection of 46 talismans consistently attributed to Ptolemy in Latin manuscripts and evidently based on a lost Arabic text closely related to the Judaeo-Arabic manuscripts.
+The Arabic source text circulated under Ptolemy’s name by the early twelfth century, as shown by a reference in Adelard of Bath’s Liber prestigiorum Thebidis (‘whatever talismans arise in each decan, which Ptolemy discussed’, cf. Bohak & Burnett, p.
 33).
-In addition to the Judaeo-Arabic fragments and the full Latin translation, the source text partially survives in some 30 excerpts scattered over a compilation on talismans that combines material from multiple sources in a 16th-century Arabic manuscript from Tunis (Milan, BA, M 21 sup., ff.
+In addition to the Judaeo-Arabic fragments and the full Latin translation, the source text partially survives in some 30 excerpts scattered over a compilation on talismans that combines material from multiple sources in a sixteenth-century Arabic manuscript from Tunis (Milan, BA, M 21 sup., ff.
 72r–80r).
-Finally, a 17th-century Hebrew manuscript from Italy (New York, Jewish Theological Seminar, 8117) contains a partial translation of the Arabic source text (ff.
+Finally, a seventeenth-century Hebrew manuscript from Italy (New York, Jewish Theological Seminar, 8117) contains a partial translation of the Arabic source text (ff.
 117v–118v) and some excerpts derived from it (ff.
 110r–115v).
 On all these sources and their attribution to Ptolemy, see Bohak & Burnett, pp. 32–34.
 The Latin and Hebrew evidence points to the original Arabic title being Kitāb al-Ṣuwar or the like, as already surmised by Sezgin.

 Text: [ed.
 Bohak & Burnett]